flutter/website/src/development/platform-integration/android/splash-screen-migration.md

 1. Locate your application's implementation of `provideSplashScreen()` within its `FlutterActivity`.
-This implementation should involve the construction of your application's custom splash screen: as a `Drawable`, for example:
+This implementation should involve the construction of your application's custom splash screen as a `Drawable`, for example:

    ```Java